JRCSTU/wltp/README.rst

         with it.
 JSON Schema is intended to define validation, documentation, hyperlink navigation, and interaction control of JSON data.

-        The schema of this project has its own section: :ref:`code:Schema`
+        The schema of this project has its own section: :ref:`code:Schemas`

         You can learn more about it from this `excellent guide <http://spacetelescope.github.io/understanding-json-schema/>`_, and experiment with this `on-line validator <http://www.jsonschema.net/>`_.